The Ultimate Ethical Tourism Guide for Animal Lovers

 If you have heard of the Cayman Island Turtle Farm and seen the documentary Blackfish, you know exactly why you shouldn’t be supporting the captivity of marine life.
 Marine mammals, reptiles and fish all belong in the ocean.
 By joining marine conservation projects, you can help out and still have meaningful experiences with these fantastic animals.
 Your work will create a lasting impact to the ocean, local communities and just as importantly, you.
 You can still have the opportunity to swim with them in the wild, just make sure it’s on their terms.

 Global and our partners on the ground are passionate about working together in an effort to combat tragic animal exploitation.
-To check out our huge range of ethical adventures click that blue button below...
+To check out our huge range of ethical adventures click that red button below...